-- The accomplishments of the postdoctoral mentor in the candidate’s field of inquiry.
+- The accomplishments of the principal investigator in the candidate’s field of inquiry.

-Fellows must comply with the following grant conditions:
+Fellows must comply with the following conditions of the fellowship award:

-- Complete at least the first year of the fellowship before accepting another fellowship or traineeship.
+- Complete at least the first year of the fellowship before accepting another full fellowship.

 - Notify the Foundation promptly if their plans change and they are unable to continue the fellowship.
-The fellowship cannot be transferred to a different mentor or institution.
+The fellowship cannot be transferred to a different institution or mentor.

-- Devote at least 80% of their time to research.
-Fellows may include some time for study and clinical experience.
+- Devote at least 80% of time to research.
+Fellows may include time for clinical work.